jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ### The Future: NFL Stadiums and the 30-Year Replacement Cycle

 The history of NFL stadium construction shows a pattern of replacement every 30 years, or significant renovations that happen periodically.
 All seven NFL stadiums that opened in the 1990s are being replaced or received major renovations.
 The only potential exception is the Tampa Bay Buccaneers, whose 2018 improvements were relatively small, and largely privately funded.
-The team plans to pursue [a more substantial billion upgrade](https://www.tampabay.com/sports/bucs/2026/05/26/raymond-james-stadium-renovations-tampa-bay-buccaneers/), with two-thirds covered by taxpayers, which is consistent with the in-progress Jaguars and Panthers renovations.
+The team plans to pursue [a more substantial billion=dollar upgrade](https://www.tampabay.com/sports/bucs/2026/05/26/raymond-james-stadium-renovations-tampa-bay-buccaneers/), with the expectation that two-thirds of the costs will be covered by taxpayers, which is consistent with the in-progress Jaguars and Panthers renovations.

 | Team | Year Open | Renovation/Replacement (year) | Total Cost | Public Cost |
 | ---- | :-------: | ------ | ---------: | ----------: |